 - Change the second dropdown menu to 'úrkoma og vindur' (precipitation and wind)

 - Use the arrow on the bottom right to play and pause the three day weather forecast.

 - Wind speed (small numbers on the map).

 - Wind direction (small arrows).

-- Amount of rain (colours according to the scale shown at the top of the page).
+- Amount of rain (colours according to the scale shown under the 'I' information button).